 Attracting more than 8 million users in less than a decade of existence, pCloud excels at providing individuals and businesses a solution that balances cutting-edge cloud technologies with user-friendly, simple interfaces designed for efficiency.
 We especially appreciate how users can customize and brand their download links and pages, providing a consistent and professional appearance to colleagues, collaborators, and external customers.

-- Important features: Customizable download links, optional client-side encryption, selective offline access, built-in video and audio players, 30-day file versioning, and unlimited file size limits
+- Important features: Customizable download links, optional client-side encryption, selective offline access, built-in video and audio players, 30-day file versioning, and no file size or shared folder limits

 - Website: https://www.pcloud.com

 Similar to MediaFire, pCloud gives users 10GB for free and the opportunity to earn more by sharing files and folders, connecting social media accounts, and other options.
 U.S. users may balk at the Switzerland-based company’s server locations, but the added pressure of complying with GDPR security and privacy requirements bodes well for users looking to protect sensitive information.

 Launched in 2008 with the goal of making data backups and syncing simple and trouble-free for all, Livedrive brings military-grade security and unlimited cloud storage to individuals and small businesses.